Scan $B$-Statistic for Kernel Change-Point Detection: SCAN -STATISTICS

-Given a sequence of observations $\{\ldots, x_{-2}, x_{-1}, x_0, x_1, \dots, x_t\}$, $x_i \in \mathcal{X}$, with $\{\ldots, x_{-2}, x_{-1}, x_0 \}$ denoting the sequence of background (or reference) data.
-Assume a large amount of reference data is available.
-Our goal is to detect the {\it existence} of a change-point $\tau$, such that before the change-point, samples are \iid ~with a distribution $P$, and after the change-point, samples are \iid~with a different distribution $Q$.
+In offline change-point detection, the number of samples is fixed, and our goal is to detect the {\it existence} of a change-point $\tau$, such that before the change-point, the samples are {\it i.i.d.}~with a distribution $P$, and after the change-point, the samples are {\it i.i.d.}~with a different distribution $Q$.
 The location $\tau$ where the change-point occurs is unknown.
-We may formulate this problem as a hypothesis test, where the null hypothesis states that there is no change-point, and the alternative hypothesis is that there exists a change-point at some time $\tau$.
-We will construct our kernel-based $M$-statistic using the maximum mean discrepancy (MMD) to measure the difference between distributions of the reference and the test data.

-We denote by $Y$ the block of data which potentially contains a change-point (also referred to as the post-change block or test block).
-In the offline setting, we assume the size of $Y$ can be up to $B_{\rm max}$, and we want to search for a location of the change-point $B$ ($2\leq B \leq B_{\rm max}$) within $Y$ such that observations after $B$ are from a different distribution $Q$.
-In the online setting, we assume the size of $Y$ is fixed to be $B_0$ and we construct it using a sliding window.
-In this case, the potential change-point is declared as the end of each block $Y$.
-Inspired by the idea of $B$-test~\citep{B-test2013}, we form $N$ blocks of reference data with sizes equal to that of $Y$, and compute our statistics.
+In other words, we are concerned with testing the null hypothesis